keechma/keechma/guides/05-ui-system.md

 ### Resolving dependencies manually

-Let's say you created a generalized grid component and want to reuse it in a few places in your project, e.g. news list, user list, etc. With Keechma it's trivial to create different versions of a component, each mapped to it's own dependencies:
+Let's say you created a generalized grid component and want to reuse it in a few places in your project, e.g. news list, user list, etc. With Keechma it's trivial to create different versions of a component, each mapped to its own dependencies:

 ```clojure
 (def system